Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 Should fabric napkins be ironed?

-Ironing napkins is optional, but can enhance the overall aesthetic.
+Ironing napkins is optional, but it can enhance the overall aesthetic.
 Crisp, well-pressed napkins contribute to a polished table appearance, creating a more luxe dining experience for your guests.
-You can also prevent cotton napkins from wrinkling with proper washing and drying techniques, such as removing the fabrics from the washer while still damp, and then laying them flat to air dry.

 How do you layer napkins with runners and chargers?